ethanplee14/backtester/README.md

 **orats/OratsDb** for a MongoDB and stock data from daily_ohlcv_period method in the **data/yahoo/yahoo_fetch** to get stock ohclv.

-Strategy: Runs a strategy to see if it should make a trade with the given passed in data.
+Strategy - Runs a strategy to see if it should make a trade with the given passed in data.
 Only strategy developed so far is located at **strategies/ic_nope/__init__**.
 The ICNope strategy takes a weekly NOPE calculation which is the ratio of the summation of all option delta over volume.
 If Nope is high, place an IronCondor option trade.

-Strategy Launcher: Verifies and normalizes passed in daily fetched data, then launches the strategy.
+Strategy Launcher - Verifies and normalizes passed in daily fetched data, then launches the strategy.

-TradeAnalyzer: Module to make final analysis and calculations to the trade.
+TradeAnalyze - Module to make final analysis and calculations to the trade.
 For the ICNope strategy, **analytics/ICTradeAnalyzer** calculates premiums and profits made from the strategy.

-EngineProcess: Processes a back test by tying together the Data, StrategyLauncher, and Analyzer.
+EngineProcess - Processes a back test by tying together the Data, StrategyLauncher, and Analyzer.
 Originally used **simulators/processes/StrategyProcess** which fetches the entire dataset before running the strategy.
 This created a lot of space complexity as OptionDocs are large and running it over the course of a few years with multiple tickers is too intensive.
 In order to fix this, implemented a **simulators/process/StreamedStrategyProcess** to stream data from the database that way we don't need to hold onto un-necessary data.

-StrategyEngine: Runs the EngineProcess.
+StrategyEngine - Runs the EngineProcess.
 Originally implemented a **simulator/engine/LinearEngine** which completely eliminates the needs for an EngineProcess as it runs each ticker's back test one at a time.
 Iteratively processing each ticker's back test created a lot of time complexity.
 Network requests and iteratively processing each day's data and trade is slow.
 To fix this, I implemented a **simulator/engine/StrategyEngine** which utilizes multiprocessing.